 Treatments For Hydronephrosis In Dogs

-Treatment for hydronephrosis in dogs often begins with administration of intravenous fluids, especially for dogs that have been urinating excessively.
+Treatment for hydronephrosis in dogs often begins with intravenous fluids, especially for dogs who’ve been urinating excessively.
 The medical treatment that follows is often based on the underlying cause of the condition.
-If an infection is the cause, antibiotics may be administered.
+If an infection is the cause, then vets may provide antibiotics.

 Has your dog ever suffered from hydronephrosis?
 What was the cause?
 Let us know in the comments below!